aish232/8-week-SQL-Challenge/README.md

 # 8 Week SQL Challenge

-This repository contains the solutions for [8 Week SQL Challenge](https://8weeksqlchallenge.com/getting-started/) which is started by Danny Ma.
+This repository contains the solutions for [8 Week SQL Challenge](https://8weeksqlchallenge.com/getting-started/) which was started by Danny Ma.

 Case Study Challenges :